other-kat/otherkat-site/collections/_progress/bathrooms.md

 Write speculative fiction about bathrooms.

-Hold an exhibition in a bathrooms.
+Hold an exhibition in a bathroom.

 Gather people within a bathroom.